-Museums have to decide how to deal with colonial robbery in their collections, schools have to discuss every year whether and how they want to celebrate traditional events in the calendar and local authorities have to consult with residents about how to repurpose empty churches.
-Heritage professionals play an important role in many of these decisions, as discussion partners, advisors, project leaders or otherwise.
-The research group examines what forms of knowledge and skill can help professionals, but also the general public, in making the right choices when dealing with pressing heritage issues.
-The Cultural Heritage research group conducts this research, with and for the heritage field.
+Museums have to decide how to deal with colonial robbery in their collections and schools have to discuss every year whether and how they want to celebrate traditional events in the calendar.
+The research group examines what forms of knowledge and skills can help in making the right choices when dealing with pressing issues related to heritage.
+This research program is called Bringing in History.

 The research group works from the idea that it is important to understand the interplay of interests, emotions and knowledge claims that surround items of heritage.
 Insight into the dynamics of heritage formation makes people 'heritage wit’.